ryanjoneil/ap.cpp/README.md

-# APCPP: Incremental Primal-Dual Assignment Problem Solver for C++
+# AP.CPP: Incremental Primal-Dual Assignment Problem Solver

 This code provides a C++ implementation of an incremental primal-dual assignment problem solver.
 It is a port of the original Fortran for the dense AP discussed in the following paper.